On the convergence of the variational quantum eigensolver and quantum optimal control: Results

-VQEs have a broad range of applications, including computing the ground state energy of molecules in quantum chemistry \cite{VQEChem} and solving combinatorial optimization problems \cite{farhi2014quantum}.
+VQEs have a broad range of applications, including computing the ground state energy of molecules in quantum chemistry \cite{VQEChem} and solving combinatorial optimization problems \cite{farhi_quantum_2014}.
 When $H=\mathds{1}-\ket{V}\bra{V}$ is given by a projector formed by some target state $\ket{V}$, the cost function in \eqref{eq:VQE_cost} becomes the fidelity error $J(\vec{\theta})=1-|\langle V|\psi(\vec{\theta}) \rangle |^{2}$ whose minimization corresponds to a state preparation problem.
-This is a typical scenario in quantum control where the unitary transformation $U(\vec{\theta})$ correspond to the time evolution operator that solves the Schr\"{o}dinger equation governed by a time dependent Hamiltonian of the form $ H(t) = H_0 + \sum_{j=1} f_j(t) H_j$ \cite{Brif_2010, doi:10.1126/science.288.5467.824,Koch}.
-In this setting, the parameters $\vec{\theta}$ correspond to some parameterization of the control fields $f_{j}(t)$, such as the amplitudes of piecewise constant controls \cite{KHANEJA2005296} or frequencies and phases of the control fields that are expanded in a Fourier series \cite{Müller_2022}.
+This is a typical scenario in quantum control where the unitary transformation $U(\vec{\theta})$ correspond to the time evolution operator that solves the Schr\"{o}dinger equation governed by a time dependent Hamiltonian of the form $ H_f(t) = H_0 + \sum_{j=1} f_j(t) H_j$ \cite{Brif_2010, doi:10.1126/science.288.5467.824,Koch}, cf. \Cref{sec:QC_vs_QVAs} for more details.
+In this setting, the parameters $\vec{\theta}$ correspond to some parameterization of the control fields $f_{j}(t)$, such as the amplitudes of piecewise constant controls \cite{KHANEJA2005296} or frequencies and phases of the control fields that are expanded in a Fourier series, cf. \cite{Müller_2022} and \cref{sec:QC_vs_QVAs}.
 Beyond state preparation, the implementation of a quantum logic gate $V$ in quantum computing can also be achieved by minimizing the gate error $J(\vec{\theta})=1-|\langle V,U(\vec{\theta})\rangle|^{2}$ where here $\langle A,B\rangle=\text{Tr}\{A^{\dagger}B\}$ denotes the Hilbert Schmidt inner product.

-However, despite the broad utility of minimizing cost functions of the form \eqref{eq:VQE_cost} through gradient-descent type algorithms \eqref{eq:gradient_descent}, criteria for when a parameterized unitary transformation $U(\vec{\theta})$ yields convergence to the target (i.e., state or gate) are not known.
-To address this challenge, we first note that the cost function is a composition consisting of two parts: \begin{enumerate} \item A parameterization that maps \(M\) real parameters \(\vec{\theta}\) to the element \(U(\vec{\theta})\) of the special unitary group. \item A cost functional \(J: \mathrm{SU}(d) \rightarrow \mathds{R}\) defined on the manifold of the special unitary group. \end{enumerate} As a direct application of the chain rule, the gradient of the cost function with respect to a single parameter $\theta_{j}$ can be expressed in terms of the Hilbert-Schmidt inner product of the derivatives of these two components \cite{Chakrabarti01102007,PhysRevA.86.013405,10.1063/1.2198837},
+However, despite the broad utility of minimizing cost functions of the form \eqref{eq:VQE_cost} through gradient-descent \eqref{eq:gradient_descent}, criteria for when a parameterized unitary transformation $U(\vec{\theta})$ yields convergence of the corresponding \gls{VQE} to the target ground state are not known.
+The difficulty mainly arises from the parameterization of the unitary group, which might introduce additional critical points and from its unbounded domain.